Our Database Will Betray Us

 Now imagine the bank used an AP system - prioritizing availability over consistency.

 Both transactions go through.
 But you only had ₹500.
 The bank just lost ₹200.
-You effectively spent ₹600 you didn’t have.
+We effectively spent ₹600 you didn’t have.
 This is why banks use CP systems.

-When your wife swipes the card, the system locks the account, checks the real balance across all nodes, and only then approves or declines.
-If two nodes can’t agree, one transaction gets blocked — not both approved.
+When our friend swipes the card, the system locks the account, checks the real balance across all nodes, and only then approves or declines.
+If two nodes can’t agree, one transaction gets blocked, not both approved.

 Correct or silent.
 Never wrong.